Immortality

 He has to build the road, and the road crumbles the moment someone stops maintaining it.
 Every empire that fell, every library that burned, every language that went silent was a failure of his channel.
 Her channel ran through all of it, undisturbed, needing nothing from the surface.

 His success is having made something better.
-A road, a law, a tool, a technique, a piece of knowledge that did not exist before him and that persists after him.
+A road, a law, a tool, a technique, a piece of knowledge that did not exist before him and persists after him.
 His channel does not run through a single descendant — it runs through everyone.
 The bridge he builds carries strangers.
 The book he writes teaches people he will never meet.
 The institution he founds serves generations he cannot imagine.
 His contribution widens with time rather than narrowing.
 It does not require a specific child to carry it.
 It requires only that someone, anyone, uses what he made.

-This is why he takes risks she would never take.
+This is why he takes risks she would not take.
 His channel rewards the outlier.
 The man who tries something insane and succeeds changes the world for everyone.
 The man who tries and fails loses only himself.
 The species can afford his failure because his contribution, if it lands, is collective.
 Her channel cannot afford that gamble.
 The chain depends on her survival and her daughter's survival.
 One broken link and ten thousand years of uninterrupted transmission ends.

 She is conservative because her channel demands conservation.
 He is reckless because his channel rewards recklessness.
 And men died.
 Men died a lot.
 In wars, in hunts, in construction, in exploration, in every high-risk activity that civilization required and biology assigned to the expendable sex.
 The species planned for this loss the way an engineer plans for breakage — by overproducing.
 For every hundred girls born, biology produces a hundred and five boys.
 The surplus is not an accident.
 It is a budget line for expected attrition.
-He is, from birth, statistically overrepresented because he is statistically expected to be subtracted.

-This is why she prioritizes relationships and he prioritizes accomplishment.
+This is also why she prioritizes relationships and he prioritizes accomplishment.
 She is tending the channel that runs through people.
 He is building the channel that runs through things.
 Both are doing exactly what their biology requires.
 Neither is wrong.
 They are playing different games with different win conditions, and the confusion arises only when one is judged by the other's scoreboard.

 It is also why his contribution eventually includes everybody.
 The mitochondrial chain is exclusive — it benefits only the direct maternal line.
 Civilization is inclusive — it benefits anyone who lives inside it.
 The antibiotic he developed cures strangers' children.
 The legal system he constructed protects people whose names he never knew.
 His channel, by its nature, cannot be hoarded.
 Once built, it belongs to the commons.
 Her channel, by its nature, cannot be shared.
 It belongs to the line and only the line.